-With the passage of the American Taxpayer Relief Act of 2012 (“ATRA”), we are finally getting off the more than decade-long transfer tax rollercoaster where the amount one can transfer to heirs free of tax ranged from a low of $1M to a high of $5M and twice presented a potential drop back to old $1M levels.
-Now individuals can pass up to $5M (indexed for inflation) to heirs free of gift, estate or Generation-Skipping Transfer tax with excess transfers taxed at a rate of 40%.
-Another significant change is that a deceased spouse’s unused gift and estate tax exclusion is now “portable” to a surviving spouse with the filing of a timely estate tax return.
-While the new estate tax law is great news for married couples since they can transfer over $10M to heirs and more simply use their combined gift and estate tax exclusions, it might also mean that their bypass trust has become like outdated technology: still functional but not necessarily their best option.
+Individuals can pass up to $11.7M (2021) to heirs free of gift, estate or Generation-Skipping Transfer tax with excess transfers taxed at a rate of 40% with the possibility in 2026 of a drop back to prior law’s $5M (indexed for inflation).
+Most people won’t have estates subject to estate tax.
+Since 2012, a deceased spouse’s unused gift and estate tax exclusion is “portable” to a surviving spouse with the filing of a timely estate tax return.
+While the new estate tax law is great news for married couples since they can transfer over $23.4M to heirs and more simply use their combined gift and estate tax exclusions, it might also mean that their bypass trust has become like outdated technology: still functional but not necessarily their best option.

 A Closer Look at the Bypass Trust